 WHEN: Friday, November 17, 2017 from 1:45 pm to 3:15 pm

-HELPFUL INFORMATION: You can access the full conference schedule HERE.
-To find Padesky’s presentation, enter Padesky in the search box.
+HELPFUL INFORMATION: You can access a PDF of the full conference schedule HERE.
+To find Padesky’s presentation, press CTRL F or CMD F and enter Padesky in the search box.

 WHERE: Sapphire OP, Level 4, Sapphire Level, San Diego Hilton Bayfront Hotel, 1 Park Blvd, San Diego, CA 92101

 COST: Visit the convention website for registration, housing and program information.